The English Patient (film): Home media and rights

 In the US, The English Patient was first released on VHS on September 23, 1997, by Buena Vista Home Entertainment (under the Miramax Home Entertainment banner).
 The film received two separate US LaserDisc releases; the first on October 1, 1997 and the second on November 12, 1997.
 The first US LaserDisc release featured DTS Digital Surround, while the second was a Criterion Collection edition.
 In 1997, the film also received LaserDisc releases in France, Hong Kong, Singapore and Spain.
 The film's first US DVD release on March 24, 1998 was presented in widescreen, while the second release on June 29, 2004 was a 2-Disc edition under the "Miramax's Collector's Edition" line.

 In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
 That same month, the studio was taken over by private equity firm Filmyard Holdings.
 Filmyard licensed the home media rights for most of Miramax's notable titles to Lionsgate, with lower profile titles being licensed to Echo Bridge Entertainment.
 On January 31, 2012, The English Patient received a Blu-ray release through Lionsgate Home Entertainment.
 In 2011, Filmyard Holdings licensed the Miramax library to streamer Netflix.
 This streaming deal included The English Patient, and ran for five years, eventually ending on June 1, 2016.

 Filmyard Holdings sold Miramax to Qatari company beIN Media Group in March 2016.
 In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
 The English Patient is among the 700 titles they acquired in the deal, and since April 2020, the film has been distributed by Paramount Pictures.
 The deal also included the much smaller library of Miramax Television, as well as including a first look agreement with beIN/Miramax, which allows Paramount to release any future projects based on Miramax properties.

 In late 2020, Paramount Home Entertainment started reissuing many of the Miramax titles they had acquired, and on February 23, 2021, they reissued The English Patient on Blu-ray.
 In March 2021, Paramount Home Entertainment also released The English Patient on a ten film Blu-ray set, featuring nine other Paramount-owned films which won Academy Award for Best Picture.
 Among the other films included were American Beauty and Gladiator, which Paramount acquired in 2006, via their acquisition of DreamWorks' live-action film library (consisting of 59 films by that point).

 The film was made available on Paramount's subscription streaming service Paramount+, which launched in March 2021, in addition to being made available on Paramount's free streaming service Pluto TV.

+The film will be reissued by the Criterion Collection on Ultra HD Blu-ray and Blu-ray on December 8, 2026, using a new 4K restoration.